PinkiePieExplosion/PinkiePieExplosion/README.md

 I am from the USA, but I am also Irish & Ukrainian & some other stuff!

-I am active on Ponytown (getting a new Discord account soon)
+I am active on Ponytown! (getting a new Discord account soon)

-As you can probably tell, I LOVE Jerry & Mountain Dew!!
+As you can probably tell, I LOVE Jerry from Hoppers & Mountain Dew!!
 My favorite flavor is Baja-Blast (sugar-free); it tastes better when it's sugar-free, ngl.

 <img width="200" alt="tumblr_7ff2efd74f8331fb8a110b638a7f8af5_0cfebffa_250" src="https://github.com/user-attachments/assets/a62a7c59-9a67-488b-b830-1fee38fd2252" />